lzlabs/pg_dumpbinary/README.md

 		  when no output directory is provided.
 options:

+  -A, --attach SNAPSHOT        attach pg_dumpbinary to an existing snapshot
+                               instead of creating a dedicated one.
   -C, --compress-level 0-9     speed of the gzip compression using the specified
                                digit, between 1 and 9, default to 6.
 Setting it to 0 disable the compression.